 The other members of the resistance weren’t overly thrilled at their new addition of a housewife and mother with no military experience.
-They were sure she would be at best a failure and at worst another body for them to clean up.
+Sure she would be at best a failure and at worst another body for them to clean up.

 They couldn’t have been more wrong.

 Suzanne was fearless.
-She refused to back down from any assignment and when operations went tits up it was Suzanne coming up with intelligence solutions to save the day.
+She refused to back down from any assignment and when operations went tits up it was Suzanne coming up with intelligence solutions to save thr day.

 Then using skills she picked up as a Mum, she firmly reminded Paris’s religious elite and hospitals, that actually they were morally bound to protect and house those in need…so could they please get their shit together, do their damn job and start housing Jewish refugees! (basically ‘do your homework’ on a whole new level)

-She hid several in her own home, risking her own families lives.
-Not only that but she convinced others to do the same until all the children were saved.
+Hiding several in her own home, Suzanne risked her own families lives.
+Not only that, but she convinced others to do the same until all 60 children were saved.